Modern Vietnamese cuisine is highly influenced by French cuisine. It’s the thing no Vietnamese could deny.

 I’ve been lucky enough to visit Paris a few times, and each visit makes me a bit homesick.
 The vibes, the street corners, and especially the authentic Vietnamese food there bring back fond memories of the bustling streets of Saigon and Hanoi.

-So, today, let’s chat about the French influence on Vietnamese cuisine.
-I’ve got a list of 12 French-Vietnamese food delights that might surprise you, but trust me, they’re absolutely worth trying if you ever find yourself in Vietnam.
+So, today, let’s talk about the French influence on Vietnamese cuisine.
+I’ve got a list of 12 French-Vietnamese foods that might surprise you.
+They’re absolutely worth trying if you ever find yourself in Vietnam.

-And here’s a little bonus – if I’ve got a recipe for any of them, I’ll share it with you so you can whip up these delicious goodies at your home kitchen.
+A little bonus – if I’ve got a recipe for any of them, I’ll share it with you so you can prepare these delicious Vietnamese goodies at your home kitchen.

 1. PHỞ – VIETNAMESE NATIONAL DISH